dennisdoomen/CSharpGuidelines/Src/Cheatsheet/Cheatsheet.md

 * The Principle of Least Surprise
 * Keep It Simple Stupid
-* You Ain’t Gonne Need It
+* You Ain’t Gonna Need It
 * Don’t Repeat Yourself
 * OOP: Encapsulation, abstraction, inheritance, polymorphism
 </div>